-Expats will need to have the appropriate visa for Spain prior to their arrival.
-As Spain is a Schengen state, a large number of foreign citizens don’t need a visa for short-term visits or business trips.
+Expats will need to have the appropriate visa for Spain before their arrival.
+As Spain is a Schengen state, many foreign citizens don’t need a visa for short-term visits or business trips.

 Visit and business visas for Spain

 Citizens of the European Union (EU), the European Free Trade Association (EFTA) and nationals belonging to one of the countries on the Spanish government's designated travel list are afforded visa-free entry and the right to a 90-day stay.
 They would simply need a passport that is valid for three months from the final date of travel and was issued within the last 10 years; neither a visit visa nor a business visa is required.

 This list includes Canada, New Zealand, Australia and the US, but does not include India or South Africa, among others.
-Citizens of countries not appearing on the list must apply for a Schengen Visa to gain entry into Spain for tourist or business purposes.
+Citizens of countries that do not appear on the list must apply for a Schengen Visa for tourism or business purposes.

 Applying for a Schengen Visa for Spain

 Those who secure a Schengen visa can travel in Spain for up to 90 days within a six-month period, from the date of entry.
 The Schengen visa can be used to enter Spain for various purposes, including transit, tourism, business or medical treatment.

 Those who wish to apply for a Schengen visa will need to gather the required documents, complete a visa application form and submit their paperwork to the Spanish consulate or embassy in their home country before travelling.
-Processing times can vary, so expats should be sure to submit their application in due time before their departure date.
+Processing times can vary, so expats should be sure to submit their applications in due time before their departure date.